yilmazdoga/yilmazdoga.net/index.md

 <br/>
 [**Very Simple OS**](https://github.com/yilmazdoga/Very_Simple_OS "Very_Simple_OS Github")
 <br/>[06/2019]<br/>
-The aim of this project is to replicate early modern operating systems and develop a minimal OS which runs on the Very Simple CPU developed in Ozyegin University by Dr. H. Fatih Uğurdağ.
+The aim of this project is to replicate early modern operating systems and develop a minimal OS which runs on the Very Simple CPU developed in Ozyegin University by Dr. H. Fatih Uğurdağ.<br/>
 <br/>

 ## Experience